MG ZS EV review

 The ZS isn’t a hero in the fun handling department, but for some this won’t matter one jot.
 Like many electric cars, the ZS EV is brilliantly easy to drive.
 Turn it on, select drive with the simple rotary controller, press the accelerator pedal and you’re away.
 The driving mode selector is equally straightforward and helps drivers prioritise between efficiency or performance.

 Driving in town is incredibly easy and thanks to the immediate availability of torque, nipping away from traffic lights and out of junctions isn’t stressful at all.
 Furthermore, there is a toggle switch in the centre console that is used to adjust the amount of regenerative braking applied when a driver lifts off the throttle.
-There are four settings that range from no regeneration to one that MG claims offers “near one-pedal driving” by slowing the car quickly when the accelerator is released.
-With a bit of practice, drivers will find that MG isn’t far off the mark with that claim.
+There are three settings that range from no regeneration to the strongest which almost offers enough to enable one-pedal driving, but not quite.

 In addition to this, motor whine is kept nicely at bay and the steering is light, if lacking in feel.
 MG’s engineers have geared the suspension of the ZS EV more towards comfort and so it protects occupants from road imperfections vibrating into the cabin.
 This comfort does come at the expense of body control, with the ZS pitching and rolling more than some of the alternatives.